 The Magistrates Court of Guernsey handles disputes with a value limited to a maximum of £10,000.
 The Royal Court of Guernsey has unlimited jurisdiction in commercial matters.
-Guernsey has a system of permanent jurors called Jurats, appointed by the Island parliament (the States of Guernsey).
+Guernsey has a system of permanent jurors called Jurats, appointed by the Island Parliament (the States of Guernsey).
 The Jurats are judges of fact and sit in all cases where there is a factual dispute.
 The judges of the Royal Court are primarily judges of law and procedure and sit alone for interlocutory and procedural hearings.
+There are a number of judges of law (known as Lieutenant Bailiffs) who are members of the bench in England & Wales.